-2.39 The main sources of emissions of NO2 and PM10 in new developments are vehicular traffic and heating (and cooling) systems which are likely to be based on combustion technologies.
-Construction and demolition, and the trend for stove burners are also a sources of particulates locally.
+2.40.
+The main sources of emissions of NO2 and PM10 in new developments are vehicular traffic and heating (and cooling) systems which are likely to be based on combustion technologies.
+Construction and demolition, and the trend for stove burners are also a source of particulates locally.

-2.40 Industrial type developments can also be a source of emissions.
+2.42.
+Industrial type developments can also be a source of emissions.
 Certain trees and vegetation can improve local air quality and it is important to retain and chose planting schemes which can help improve local air quality as well as reducing the effects of urban heating and heavy rainfall events.

-Carry out a preliminary Air Quality Assessment before designing the development to inform the design process
+• Carry out a preliminary Air Quality Assessment before designing the development to inform the design process

-- Take on board London Plan policy SI1 - Be at least Air Quality Neutral - Be designed to avoid increased exposure to existing air pollution and make provision to address local problems of air quality - Demonstrate that heating and/or cooling systems have been selected to minimise CO2 emissions.
+- Take on board London Plan policy SI1. - Be at least Air Quality Neutral - Be designed to avoid increased exposure to existing air pollution and make provision to address local problems of air quality. - Demonstrate that heating and/or cooling systems have been selected to minimise CO2 emissions.

-2.41 Air quality is a material consideration in the assessment of planning applications.
+2.43.
+Air quality is a material consideration in the assessment of planning applications.
 The London Plan's air quality positive approach links other policies in the London Plan, such as Healthy Streets, energy master planning and green infrastructure.
 The London Plan and Local Plan both have reducing the need to travel and promoting sustainable travel choices - walking and cycling - as strategic priorities.
 The Planning Guidance SPD sets out key principles for assessing and mitigating the relative impacts of transport and proposed developments on air quality.
-The London Plan aims to maximise the benefits to local air quality in and around largescale development.
+The London Plan aims to maximise the benefits to local air quality in and around large-scale development.
 It requires information to be submitted as part of the application process to demonstrate what measures have been taken during the design stages to achieve the best possible outcomes for air quality.
 To reduce the impact on air quality during the construction demolition, London Plan policy requires proposals to demonstrate compliance with the Non-Road Mobile Machinery Low Emission Zone and reduce emissions from the demolition and construction of buildings.

-2.42 It is considered best practice for businesses to have a travel plan and an active travel strategy.
+2.44.
+It is considered best practice for businesses to have a travel plan and an active travel strategy.
 These encourage sustainable transport and active travel, to reducing local congestion and improving air quality, reducing commuter car journeys.
 Providing secure cycle storage is another practical way of positively encouraging cycle ownership and active travel.
-It is best to avoid stove burners which are a significant contributor to poor quality because of the high level of particulate pollution, even with approved fuels.
-Greening any parking spaces and planting hedges and other air quality.
+It is best to avoid Solid Fuel burners e.g., wood which are a significant contributor to very poor air quality because of the high level of particulate